University of Peradeniya: Alumni

 The University of Peradeniya has produced a large number of alumni.
 Among the best-known are Sri Lankans are Hon.
 W. J. M. Lokubandara; former speaker of the parliament (2005–2010), Sri Lankabhimanya Hon.
-Lakshman Kadirgamar; distinguished diplomat, politician and lawyer, Prof. Channa Jayasumana; Medical Professor, winner of AAAS Award for Scientific Freedom and Responsibility in 2019 offered by American Association for the Advancement of Science and former Health minister of Sri Lanka, S. H. M..
-Jameel, Dr. Jayantha Dhanapala; former Under-Secretary-General for Disarmament Affairs, United Nations, Prof. Gananath Obeyesekere; emeritus Professor of Anthropology at Princeton University and the person who entered into an intellectual debate with Marshall Sahlins over the rationality of indigenous people through the details of Captain James Cook's death in the Hawaiian Islands in 1779, Prof. Anuradha Seneviratna; a renowned Sri Lankan scholar, Prof. Malik Peiris; discoverer of severe acute respiratory syndrome (SARS) virus, Prof. Saman Warnakulasuriya; OBE- Emeritus Professor King's College London, UK & Director WHO Collaborating Centre on Oral Cancer, Major General Janaka Perera; chief of staff of the Sri Lanka Army and one of the most distinguished generals in Sri Lankan history, Prof. J B Disanayake; head of the Department of Sinhala, University of Colombo., Prof. Kusuma Karunaratne; the first female Professor of Sinhala language Dr. Gunadasa Amarasekera; a prominent Sinhala writer, poet, and essayist and Prof. Neelan Tiruchelvam – A Sri Lankan Tamil politician, peace activist and an internationally respected academic.
+Lakshman Kadirgamar; distinguished diplomat, politician and lawyer, Channa Jayasumana; Medical Professor, winner of AAAS Award for Scientific Freedom and Responsibility in 2019 offered by American Association for the Advancement of Science and former Health minister of Sri Lanka, S. H. M..
+Jameel, Jayantha Dhanapala; former Under-Secretary-General for Disarmament Affairs, United Nations, Gananath Obeyesekere; emeritus Professor of Anthropology at Princeton University and the person who entered into an intellectual debate with Marshall Sahlins over the rationality of indigenous people through the details of Captain James Cook's death in the Hawaiian Islands in 1779, Anuradha Seneviratna; a renowned Sri Lankan scholar, Malik Peiris; discoverer of severe acute respiratory syndrome (SARS) virus, Major General Janaka Perera; chief of staff of the Sri Lanka Army and one of the most distinguished generals in Sri Lankan history, J B Disanayake; head of the Department of Sinhala, University of Colombo., Kusuma Karunaratne, the first female Professor of Sinhala language, Gunadasa Amarasekera; a prominent Sinhala writer, poet, and essayist and Neelan Tiruchelvam – A Sri Lankan Tamil politician, peace activist and an internationally respected academic.
 Founder and director of the International Centre for Ethnic Studies and the founder and director of The Law and Society Trust.

+In January 2012, the Ottawa Chapter of the alumni association (AAUPOC) was conceptualized and initiated by Priyantha Wijeweera, who brought the local alumni base together to establish the "Hanthana Family" presence in Canada.

+His foundational role and continuous community leadership were formally recognized in the association's milestone records, including its 10th-anniversary history highlights and official community publications.